faradayio/pachyderm_large_file_test/README.md

 pachctl put-file opus_tars master -c -i URLS.txt
 ```

-Result: Hung for about 5 minutes, then `pachd version` started erroring,
+**Result in local test:** Hung for about 5 minutes, then `pachd version`
-suggesting that the backend fell over again.
+started erroring, suggesting that the backend fell over again.

-## (TODO) Test 4: Copy-through of all files
+## Test 4: Copy-through of all files

+(Tested successfully with a smaller input.)

-We want to create a pipeline that copies everyting in `/pfs/opus_tars` to
+We create a pipeline that copies everyting in `/pfs/opus_tars` to
 `/pfs/out` unchanged, using `FILE` mode and multiple worker containers.

-## (TODO) Test 5: A transformation with large inputs, large outputs and reduce

-I'll throw some code together for this once we start making progress on the
-other stuff, but (for example) I might reorganize the input data by
-language, convert from XML to another format, and repackage it in new
-tarballs.
-This simulates our more complex pipelines.
+This has been tested using a single, smaller `tar.gz` input file.

+## Test 5: Unpack tarballs, sort by language, repack

+(Tested successfully with a smaller input.)

+We use two pipelines:

+1. `opus_unpack`: This unpacks all the tarballs in `opus_tars` and
+   organizes the raw data by language in `/pfs/out/en/`, `/pfs/out/es/`, etc.
+2. `opus_repack`: This takes `/pfs/opus_unpack/$LANG/` and repacks it as
+   `/pfs/out/$LANG.tar`.
+We set `"constant": 2` but we only want to
+   produce a single, valid `en.tar` file!
+This is a test of how `FILE`
+   reduction works with multiple parallel workers and files in
+   subdirectories, and it assumes the semantics I would natually imagine,
+   which may not be correct.